Abbracx/media_index/README.md

 ### Technology Stack
 - Python
-- Django
+- Django, Django-Ninja and Pydantic
-- Redis (for background tasks)
+- Redis and Django-rq (for background tasks)
 - Docker (for containerization)

 ## Quick Start